Bobby Vee Meets the Crickets

-Bobby Vee Meets The Crickets is a cross-over rock and roll album that brings singer Bobby Vee together with the Crickets.
-It was Vee's 6th album and The Crickets' second release following the departure and subsequent death of their front man, Buddy Holly.
+Bobby Vee Meets the Crickets is a collaborative rock and roll album that brings singer Bobby Vee together with the Crickets.
+It was Vee's seventh album and The Crickets' second release following the departure and subsequent death of their front man, Buddy Holly.
 The album contains new versions of three songs written by or recorded by Holly—Peggy Sue, Bo Diddley, and Well...All Right—and a host of cover versions of 1950s rock'n'roll songs by artists like Little Richard and Chuck Berry.

+Originally released as an LP record on July 14, 1962, the album debuted on the Billboard Top LPs chart in the issue dated July 21 of that year, remaining on the chart for 23 weeks and peaking at No. 42.
+It debuted on the Cashbox albums chart in the issue dated June 30, 1962, and remained on the chart for 12 weeks, peaking at No. 28.
+In the UK, it spent 27 weeks on the albums chart peaking at No. 2, Vee's highest position achieved on the chart there.
+Bobby Vee Meets the Crickets was promoted by touring along with the 1963 album, Bobby Vee Meets the Ventures.

-Originally released as an LP record on July 14, 1962, the album was re-released on CD in 1991, with bonus tracks not featured on the original album.
+The album was re-released on CD in 1991, with bonus tracks not featured on the original album.
+It received another re-release in 2000 when Collectables Records paired with Vee's 1963 album, The Night Has a Thousand Eyes on one disc.
+Reel To Reel labels included the album in a box set entitled Eight Classic Albums Plus Bonus Singles in 2019.

 Background

-After Buddy Holly's departure, The Crickets recorded with Earl Sinks serving as lead vocalist, with Crickets Jerry Allison and Sonny Curtis also sharing vocals.
+After Buddy Holly's departure, the Crickets recorded with Earl Sinks serving as lead vocalist, with Crickets Jerry Allison and Sonny Curtis also sharing vocals.
 David Box also recorded a single as lead vocalist in 1959.
 Several weeks after relocating to Los Angeles in 1960, guitarist and songwriter Sonny Curtis was drafted and began a two-year stint in the US Army,.
 Curtis was stationed in Fort Ord and limited in his ability to continue working with the band.
 With Curtis away, Jerry Allison offered fellow Texan Jerry Naylor the position of lead singer with the group in 1961.
 He would remain through early 1965.
 Tommy Allsup, the guitarist who had toured with Holly during the fateful Winter Dance Party frequently played with the band.

 Singing star and Liberty records artist Bobby Vee had a number of connections with Holly and the Crickets.
-After Buddy Holly, Ritchie Valens and The Big Bopper were killed in the tragic February 1959 plane crash, Fargo, North Dakota teenager Bobby Vee was among several local young musicians recruited to join the rest of the Winter Dance Party tour, beginning with the next scheduled concert in Fargo.
-Vee had recorded a hit version of The Crickets' song "More Than I Can Say" in 1961.
+After Buddy Holly, Ritchie Valens and The Big Bopper were killed in the tragic February 1959 plane crash, Fargo, North Dakota, teenager Bobby Vee was among several local young musicians recruited to join the rest of the Winter Dance Party tour, beginning with the next scheduled concert in Fargo.
+Vee had recorded a hit version of the Crickets' song "More Than I Can Say" in 1961.